devasiapro/horizon/README.md

 - This is performed in a Linux or Unix based OS.
 Windows is to follow...

+## Branching Guide

+- In your local, create a branch name with the following naming convention: id-name-in-dash-followed-by-descriptive. e.g. scrum-42-bug-fix-for-login
+- After development and local testing, push to Github then pull request to "staging" branch.
+- Once tested in "staging" branch and is OK for deployment, make another pull request of your local ticket to the "production" branch to be deployed.

 ## Production Deployment

 To Follow